-The ESMF, as well as the SEP and the Environmental and Social Commitment Plan (ESCP) that have been prepared for the project, have been disclosed in draft for stakeholder consultations on the ICRC website and shared with relevant stakeholders as part of an invitation for consultations.
+The ESMF, as well as the SEP and the Environmental and Social Commitment Plan (ESCP) that have been prepared for the project, were disclosed in draft for stakeholder consultations on the ICRC website and shared with relevant stakeholders as part of an invitation for further consultations.
+No remarks further to those found in this document have been received.

-The link for the draft documents on the ICRC website can be found here:
+The link for the documents on the ICRC website can be found here.